Why Did IRL Fail? A Fake-Traction Autopsy for Founders

 The mistake is treating early customers as a revenue proof point.
 They're an information proof point.
 Revenue matters, but a customer who converts, stays, refers others, and tells you exactly why they need you is worth ten customers who convert and disappear.

 Most founders don't fail because they chose the wrong channels.
 They fail because they ran them in the wrong order.
+(If you're still deciding which channels to use for your earliest customers, start there first, then come back for the order.)

 The correct sequence: